Dpdl-io/DpdlEngine/Download.md

 * The Dpdl scripting API function 'systemExec' is available only in the registered version of Dpdl

-* The interface API to develop custom API extensions (DpdlExtension) is available only in the registered version of Dpdl
+* The interface API to develop custom API extensions (DpdlExtension) is available only in the full registered version of Dpdl.

 * The compilation/encoding of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

 * The Dpdl java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

 * The 'Thread(..)' and createThread(..)
-API functions allow only a limited number of threads to be allocated (max 3 Threads allowed, further allocations will than rotate an override previews ones)
+API functions allow only a limited number of threads to be allocated (max 3 Threads allowed, further allocations will than rotate an override previews thread allocations)

 * Native 'dpdlpython' api for embedding python within Dpdl scripts is not available on Windows OS